Jumma Khan Marri

 In February 2018, Marri stated that he and his followers have left the separatists groups.
 He and his followers pledged their allegiance towards Pakistan and established 'Overseas Pakistani Balochi Unity' (OPBU) for the Baloch people living abroad.
 He stated that "sacrificed everything for a movement which turned out to be fundamentally faulty and empty from within".
 He also claimed that BLF and Baloch freedom struggle was hijacked by India.
 Marri insists that India is behind the unrest in Balochistan.
 He disclosed that if India stops the money supplies, the insurgency will end the next day.

 Personal life

 Jumma Khan Marri is the son of Mir Hazar Khan Marri.
-His father, Mir Hazar Khan Marri was the head of Bajarani Marri tribe.
-Jumma Khan's home town is in Kholu.
-In 1986, Jumma Khan went to Moscow to pursue higher education, where he acquired his degree in Medicines at Russian State Medical University and later obtained PhD in Immunology and Allergies in 1998.
+His father was Mir Hazar Khan Marri l.
+In 1986, he went to Moscow to pursue higher education, where he acquired his degree in Medicines at Russian State Medical University and later obtained PhD in Immunology and Allergies in 1998.

 Activities

 In 1964, Jumma Khan Marri founded Baloch Liberation Front (BLF) in Damascus, Syria.
 Marri controlled BLF since its inception and it is unclear when he stepped down as the leader of the outfit.

 In an interview with Russian news channel, Marri stated that he was the one who designed the 'free Balochistan flag'.
 He stated that he was among those people who were always on the forefront of Baloch freedom struggle.
 Marri said that he left Balochistan in 1979 and settled in Afghanistan along with his family.
 He stated that he has been in self imposed exile in Moscow since 2000.
 Moreover, he said that he "sacrificed everything for a movement which turned out to be fundamentally faulty and empty from within".